Colonel Frank W. Simpson1

 Last Edited=3 Jun 2012

-From 1925, her married name became Fyfe.2 As a result of her marriage, Sylvia Margaret Harrison was styled as Viscountess Kilmuir on 19 October 1954.
-She was invested as a Dame Commander, Order of the British Empire (D.B.E.) in 1957.5 As a result of her marriage, Sylvia Margaret Harrison was styled as Countess of Kilmuir on 20 July 1962.
-From 1 March 1968, her married name became Sackville.1 As a result of her marriage, Sylvia Margaret Harrison was styled as Countess De La Warr on 1 March 1968.
+From 1925, her married name became Fyfe.2 After her marriage, Sylvia Margaret Harrison was styled as Viscountess Kilmuir on 19 October 1954.
+She was appointed Dame Commander, Order of the British Empire (D.B.E.) in 1957.5 After her marriage, Sylvia Margaret Harrison was styled as Countess of Kilmuir on 20 July 1962.
+From 1 March 1968, her married name became Sackville.1 After her marriage, Sylvia Margaret Harrison was styled as Countess De La Warr on 1 March 1968.

 Citations